StickySerum/gauntlet-map/README.md

 # Gauntlet Map
-A map of The Gauntlet that updates in real time without needing to open the map interface.
-It will show where the demi boss rooms are located on the map and display which demi boss spawned in which room.
+A real time map of the Gauntlet that displays in the plugin panel or as an overlay.
+It has options to show demi boss rooms, fishing spots and grym leaves on the map and highlights nodes for demi boss rooms.